smartstore/Smartstore/README.md

 ## Try it online

-We have set up a live online demo for you so you are able to test Smartstore without local installation.
-Get a first impression and test all available features in the front- and in the backend.
-Please keep in mind that the backend demo is shared and other testers can modify data at the same time.
+We have set up a live online demo for you to test Smartstore without a local installation.
+Get a first impression and test all available features in the frontend and backend.
+Please note that the backend demo is shared and other testers can modify data at the same time.

 * [**Frontend**](https://core.smartstore.com/frontend/en) (User: demo, PWD: 1234)
 * [**Backend**](https://core.smartstore.com/backend/admin/) (User: demo, PWD: 1234)